A Luna \'etale slice theorem for algebraic stacks: Introduction

-Our first theorem gives a precise description of the \'etale-local structure of an algebraic stack at a non-singular point with linearly reductive stabilizer.
-This is the algebro-geometric analogue of Zung's resolution of the Weinstein conjectures.
+\begin{theorem} Let $\cX$ be a quasi-separated algebraic stack, locally of finite type over an algebraically closed field $k$, with affine stabilizers.
+Let $x \in \cX(k)$ be a point and $H \subseteq G_x$ be a subgroup scheme of the stabilizer such that $H$ is linearly reductive and $G_x / H$ is smooth (resp.\ \'etale).
+Then there exists an affine scheme $\Spec A$ with an action of $H$, a $k$-point $w \in \Spec A$ fixed by $H$, and a smooth (resp.\ \'etale) morphism

+such that $BH \cong f^{-1}(BG_x)$; in particular, $f$ induces the given inclusion $H \to G_x$ on stabilizer group schemes at $w$.
+In addition, if $\cX$ has affine diagonal, then the morphism $f$ can be arranged to be affine. \end{theorem}

+This justifies the philosophy that quotient stacks of the form $[\Spec A / G]$, where $G$ is a linearly reductive group, are the building blocks of algebraic stacks near points with linearly reductive stabilizers.

-Before we state the theorem, we introduce the following notation: if $\cX$ is an algebraic stack over a field $k$ and $x\in \cX(k)$ is a closed point with stabilizer group scheme $G_x$, then we let $N_x$ denote the normal space to $x$ viewed as a $G_x$-representation.
+In the case of smooth algebraic stacks, we can provide a more refined description (Theorem \ref{T:smooth}) which resolves the algebro-geometric counterpart to the Weinstein conjectures~\cite{weinstein_linearization}---now known as Zung's Theorem \cite{zung_proper_grpds,MR2776372,MR3185351,MR3259039}---on the linearization of proper Lie groupoids in differential geometry.
+Before we state the second theorem, we introduce the following notation: if $\cX$ is an algebraic stack over a field $k$ and $x\in \cX(k)$ is a closed point with stabilizer group scheme $G_x$, then we let $N_x$ denote the normal space to $x$ viewed as a $G_x$-representation.
 If $\cI \subseteq \oh_{\cX}$ denotes the sheaf of ideals defining $x$, then $N_{x} = (\cI/\cI^2)^\vee$.
 If $G_x$ is smooth, then $N_{x}$ is identified with the tangent space of $\cX$ at $x$; see Section \ref{S:tangent}.

 \begin{theorem} Let $\cX$ be a quasi-separated algebraic stack, locally of finite type over an algebraically closed field $k$, with affine stabilizers.
 Let $x \in |\cX|$ be a smooth and closed point with linearly reductive stabilizer group $G_x$.
 Then there exists an affine and \'etale morphism $(U,u) \to (N_x \gitq G_x,0)$, where $N_{x} \gitq G_x$ denotes the GIT quotient, and a cartesian diagram